swcarpentry/git-novice/CONTRIBUTING.md

 - [Create](https://carpentries.github.io/sandpaper/articles/building-with-renv.html#adding-new-packages-to-the-cache) an `episodes/install.R` file that lists the installation scripts for the packages in your lesson.
 - Run the `episodes/install.R` file to install the list of packages.
 - Run `sandpaper::update_cache()`.
 Before you accept the update, verify that the expected version number is listed as an update.
 After this, review the `renv.lock` file if this modified the file as expected.
+To merge your new episodes:

+- Make a Pull request (PR).
+You can follow the stesp on [using GitHub](#using-github).
+- Keep branches up to date with `main`.
+    - This encourage to keep the history as linear as possible, prioritizing actions like ["rebase and merge"](https://epiverse-trace.github.io/blueprints/git-branching-merging.html#merging-pull-requests-merge-commits-vs-squash-and-merge-vs-rebase-and-merge) to accept the PR.
+    - Do this in your local repository only.
+In your feature branch:
+      - Go to the terminal.
+[Run `git pull origin main`](https://docs.gitlab.com/ee/topics/git/git_rebase.html) to rebase the feature branch.
+    - Go to Git tab in the environments pane.
+Click on `Pull options` > `Pull with rebase`.

 #### Reviewer: